btodorovic/rib-groups/README.md

 if IPv6 is used, **inet6.0** RIB appears in there as well.
 If IS-IS is used as IGP **iso.0** RIB will appear to carry CLNS routing information.
 If MPLS IPv4 VPNs are used **bgp.l3vpn.0** RIB will be there to store BGP-learnt VPNv4 routes.
 If MPLS IPv6 VPNs are used **bgp.l3vpn-inet6.0** RIB will be there to store BGP-learnt VPNv6 routes.
+The rest of the story you can find [here](https://www.juniper.net/documentation/en_US/junos/topics/concept/routing-tables-understanding.html).

-A part of this is shown in the picture below:
+A simplified part of the story above is shown in the picture below:
 <pre>

         MASTER/DEFAULT ROUTING INSTANCE            NON-DEFAULT ROUTING INSTANCES (VRF, VR etc.)